-What is an Alar Base Reduction?
+What is Alar Base Reduction Surgery?

 Alar base reduction is also known as nostril reduction surgery or alarplasty.
 It’s for patients who have a broad alar base, which is the lower part of the nose.

 Like other parts of the nose and face, the nostril size, flare, and shape really differ from person to person.
 Each patient is unique and has different goals.
 If your nostrils have been bothering you for a while, you might consider this type of procedure.

 During nostril reduction surgery, your surgeon will use a local anaesthetic to numb the area.
 The procedure takes about an hour to perform.
 Your surgeon will make an incision where the nostril meets the cheek.
 Depending on the desired results, the incision may be rectangular, triangle or diamond-shaped.
 The incision will continue inside the nose as well.

 What are the Benefits of an Alar Base Reduction?